mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 `"C:\Program Files (x86)\Steam\steamapps\common\Terraria\tModLoaderServer.exe" -build "$(ProjectDir)\"`

 # Debugging
-This will let you set breakpoints in your mod and inspect variables in visual studio
+This will let you set breakpoints in your mod and inspect variables in Visual Studio

 1. Right click on your mod project in the Solution Explorer and click Properties
 1. Go to the Debug tab